Top 10 picks for SXSW 2020 — A designer’s digest to impactful learning

 After mostly listening to the many keynote sessions, it might be nice to get your hands dirty at one of the SXSW workshops.
 We would recommend you go to ‘The Google Conversation Design Workshop’.
 As you have probably read in the 2020 predictions on Medium, ‘Conversational UI’ is a popular trend.
 During this 3-hour workshop, led by three conversational design experts from Google, you will get some insights into the process of designing conversations and natural experiences.
 You will have the chance to design and prototype a brand persona and a conversational experience.
 As a designer, getting to see the variety of possible interactions and challenge yourself to design for different experiences can be a great inspiration.

 So far, we’ve been super serious and business-y, but it wouldn’t really be a design recommendation piece for Austin without some weirdness thrown in there.
 So here you go!

 Austin’s slogan is Keep Austin Weird and nobody epitomizes this slogan better than musical journalist Nardwuar the Human Serviette.
-From Nirvana to Billie Eilish to hip-hop legends like Kendrick Lamar, Snoop Dog and Jay-Z, Nardwuar has amazed and blown the minds of countless stars for 30 years with his vast research, knowledge and knack for digging up memorabilia (he would probably make a great user researcher).
-He’s achieved cult status through his interviews on YouTube and Nardwuards Video Vault offer a great opportunity to meet and experience this quirky character in person.
+From Nirvana to Billie Eilish to hip-hop legends like Kendrick Lamar, Snoop Dog, and Jay-Z, Nardwuar has amazed and blown the minds of countless stars for 30 years with his vast research, knowledge, and knack for digging up memorabilia (he would probably make a great user researcher).
+He’s achieved cult status through his interviews on YouTube and Nardwuards Video Vault offers a great opportunity to meet and experience this quirky character in person.

 Designers x SXSW